Make Your Marriage Better Not Worse

 The little raised hearth in the Breakfast Nook is so convenient.

-That’s getting put away as soon as I finish this post!
+That’s getting put away now.

 God must have thought this relationship lesson needed another layer of reinforcement.